paul-london/Code-Jam/README.md

-# 🗺️ National Parks Roadtrip Map Tool
+# 🗺️ National Parks Vacation Route Tool

 A collaborative project between TripleTen Data Science and Software Engineering students focused on developing an online tool to plan a vacation to United States National Parks based on their location, activities, and amenities.